WingkeungM/RFFS-Net/README.md

 pytorch1.7

 ## Code Details
-The specific code of our RFFS-Net will be released immediately after the paper is published.
+The specific code of our RFFS-Net will be released soon.